All Products

 Note

-When the source instance is PostgreSQL (including self-managed PostgreSQL and RDS PostgreSQL) and the destination instance is a heterogeneous database (such as the cloud-native data warehouse AnalyticDB PostgreSQL edition), the data type mapping is as follows:
+When the source instance is a PostgreSQL database, such as a self-managed PostgreSQL database or an RDS for PostgreSQL instance, and the destination instance is a heterogeneous database, such as AnalyticDB for PostgreSQL, the data type mappings are as follows:

 Note

-If the timestamp range of the data to be synchronized from the source instance exceeds what DTS supports, the precision of the data in the destination instance will be reduced.
+If the value range of the data to be synchronized from the source instance exceeds the range that DTS supports, the precision of the data is reduced when it is written to the destination instance.

 Type